rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Every time an executable is compiled with Cargo, the contents of Cargo.lock are embedded in the generated binary.
+Every time an executable is compiled with Cargo, the contents of `Cargo.lock` are embedded in the generated binary.
 It can be recovered using existing tools like `readelf` or Rust-specific tooling, and then inspected manually or processed in an automated way just like the regular `Cargo.lock` file.

 WASM, asm.js and embedded platforms excempt from this mechanism since they have very strict code size requirements.
 For those platforms we encourage you to use tooling that record the hash of every executable in a database and associates the hash with its Cargo.lock, compiler and LLVM version used for the build.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The version information is encoded in an additional arbitrary section of the executable (PE, ELF and Mach-O all allow arbitrary sections) by Cargo.
+The version information is encoded in an additional arbitrary section of the executable by Cargo.
+The exact mechanism varies depending on the executable format (ELF, Mach-O, PE, etc.).
 Section name is subject to bikeshedding.

-For each crate in the dependency tree, including the root crate, the recorded version information contains the name, version, origin URL and checksum (equivalent to the current contents of `Cargo.lock` file).
-The exact format is TBD - see [unresolved questions](#unresolved-questions).

 A prototype implementation for Linux in `bash` looks like this: